corrode/corrode.github.io/content/blog/enums.md

         Ok(())
     }

     /// Delete the user.
-This is a permanent action. fn delete(&mut self) {
+This is a permanent action! fn delete(&mut self) {
         if let UserStatus::Deleted { .. } = self {
             // Already deleted.
 Don't set the deleted_at field again.